AllianceAuth-Apps/aa-memberaudit/README.md

 - Designed to work efficiently with large number of characters
 - Data retention policy allows managing storage capacity needs
 - Data can be exported for processing it with third party apps like Google Sheets (currently wallet journal only)
+- Language support for English :us:, Russian :ru: and Chinese :cn:

 ## Highlights